 Know Your Audience

 The company that we spoke to had an interesting case study to share.
 The owners had created a successful B2C e-commerce site a few years prior, and based on the success of this, had created the SaaS brand.
 They had found a gap in the market for the service and had launched the site.
-What they didn’t consider at first, was the fact that the target audience for the SaaS would be totally different
+What they didn’t consider at first, was the fact that the target audience for the SaaS would be totally different to that of the ecommerce site.

 Marketing and targeting turned out to be completely different to that of the ecommerce and they had to make rapid changes to their targeting tactics after a few months to reach their desired audience.
 Knowing who your audience is key in being able to target them through effective content and heightened SEO.
 As a company starting out, they needed to track their organic visitors constantly and refine keywords and content to maintain top SEO rankings.